 After the post-coup elections of December 2007, when Thaksin-aligned politicians were once again endorsed by the Thai electorate, Sondhi took his supporters back to the streets of Bangkok.
-His provocative attacks on the government throughout 2008 culminated in the siege of Bangkok’s international airport and the toppling of prime minister Somchai Wongsawat, Thaksin’s brother-in-law.
+His provocative attacks on the government throughout 2008 culminated in the siege of Bangkok’s airport and the toppling of prime minister Somchai Wongsawat, Thaksin’s brother-in-law.
 Sondhi has marshalled his significant financial, media and political influence in a rolling campaign to oppose Thaksin and his Red Shirts.

 So, Thaksin certainly has a motive.
 But the credibility of the theory that he was behind the assassination bid was short-lived and within days other, far more provocative, hypothesises emerged.